 5. Book a suite or block of seats at a sporting event

-Give meeting attendees a classic Chicago experience when you book a suite, a corporate non-gameday event, or a block of seats to cheer for one of our many professional sports teams: Cubs, White Sox, Bears, Blackhawks, Bulls or Fire.
+Give meeting attendees a classic Chicago experience when you book a suite, a corporate non-gameday event, or a block of seats to cheer for one of our many professional sports teams: Chicago Cubs, Chicago White Sox, Chicago Bears, Chicago Blackhawks, Chicago Bulls, or Chicago Fire.

 From trivia games and live demonstrations to competitions and photo booths, interactive exhibits allow attendees to engage while learning.